When you’re searching for the best kombucha, there’s one criteria that’s most important: Sugar content.

 Found: The 5 Best Kombucha Brands

 We can’t get enough of Health-Ade.
-Not only do its bottles contain the least amount of sugar, they taste the best (in our humble opinion!), come with super cool packaging, and are certified organic.
-They also add forward-thinking healthy ingredients like reishi mushrooms and maca to their flavors.
-The only downside is it’s sometimes more expensive than other bottles in the fridge.
+Not only do its bottles contain the least amount of sugar, they also taste the best (in our humble opinion!)
+They also come with super cool packaging, and are certified organic.
+They add forward-thinking healthy ingredients such as reishi mushrooms and maca to their flavors.
+The hefty price tag is the only downside, as far as we can tell.

-Oregon-based Humm gets points for its funky, custom bottle design and creative flavors, like Coconut Lime and Chai.
+Oregon-based Humm gets points for its funky, custom packaging designs and creative flavors, like Coconut Lime and Chai.
 Its brews are organic, uniquely delicious, and come with very little extra sugar.

-This small Fort Worth-based company brews its certified organic ‘buch with an extra serving of purpose, by regularly donating a percentage of profits to charity.
+This small Fort Worth, Texas-based company brews its certified organic ‘bucha with an extra serving of purpose, by regularly donating a percentage of profits to charity.
 Its bottles are also raw, low-sugar, and come in delish flavors like Blood Orange and Green Apple Ginger.
 The only downside is it can be hard to find outside of the Lone Star State.
-We did spot them at Expo East, however, where natural brands go to increase distribution … so that could mean that’ll change soon).
+We did spot them at Expo East, however, where natural brands go to increase distribution … so that could mean that’ll change soon.

-Okay, some of Brew Dr.’s bottles contain a little more sugar than we’d like, but the ingredients (all raw and organic) and flavor are so darn good, we’re cutting it some slack.
-The company also makes brilliant functional blends like “Clear Mind,” brewed with herbs that are known to help with mental clarity and focus.
+OK, some of Brew Dr.’s bottles contain a little more sugar than we’d like, but the ingredients (all raw and organic) and flavor are so darn good that we’re cutting it some slack.
+The company also makes brilliant, functional blends like “Clear Mind,” brewed with herbs that are known to help with mental clarity and focus.